Speed ratings for agricultural tractors

 - If a speed disc cannot be attached directly to a vehicle a plate has to be attached to the vehicle to display the disc.

 See our booklet on Revised Standards for Agricultural Vehicles.

-You may draw such a trailer or another piece of interchangeable towed equipment with a tractor which is capable of speeds over 40km/h but when it is in use in a public place you must not exceed the maximum design speed of the slowest vehicle in the combination e.g. if a trailer or piece of interchangeable towed equipment does not have a speed disc fitted the law considers that the vehicle combination – no matter what the design speed of the tractor is – is not capable of speeds over 40km/h.
+You may draw such a trailer or another piece of interchangeable towed equipment with a tractor which is capable of speeds over 40km/h.
+However, if it is in use in a public place, you must not exceed the maximum design speed of the slowest vehicle in the combination.
+For example, if a trailer or piece of interchangeable towed equipment does not have a speed disc fitted, the law considers that the vehicle combination – no matter what the design speed of the tractor is – is not capable of speeds over 40km/h.

 They must be capable of maintaining a minimum speed of 50 km/h.
 From 01 January 2016 if they are towing a trailer, the trailer must also be capable by design as indicated on its authorisation plate and speed disc of being drawn at a speed of 50 km/h or higher.
 See our Class R Agricultural Trailers FAQ information.